4d/docs/versioned_docs/version-20/WebServer/webServerConfig.md

 |`WEB SET OPTION`|`Web inactive process timeout`||
 |Settings dialog box|[Options (I) page/Inactive Process Timeout](../settings/web.md#inactive-process-timeout)|Slider|

-Life duration (in minutes) of inactive processes associated with sessions.
-At the end of the timeout, the process is killed on the server, the `On Web Close Process` database method is called, then the session context is destroyed.
+Life duration (in minutes) of inactive processes associated with legacy sessions.
+At the end of the timeout, the process is killed on the server, the `On Web Legacy Close Session` database method is called, then the session context is destroyed.

 Default: 480 minutes (pass 0 to restore the default value)